jamesjieye/netty-socketio.spring/README.md

 ## Client end

-- Put the `/client` directory to an HTTP server.
-And then open it from the browser after starting the server end.
+- Put the `/client` directory under an HTTP server.
+Then open it from the browser after starting the server side.

-# TODO
+# License

-- Add test code
+MIT